BuckCoJs/buckscojs.com/README.md

 Take a look at the wintersmith README and examples for usage.

+## Adding a Meetup

+1. Create a new markdown file in `content/meetups/` following the other files as examples
+1. Update `featuredMeetup` in `config.json` in order to update the homepage/sidebar

 ## Publishing an Update

 NOTE: This is a few too many steps.
 We should wrap this up better (e.g., gulp).